LesleyLai/Charlie3D/README.md

 No goals

-- Having elegant and well-designed code.
+- Having "clean" code and well-designed software architecture.
 This is a more hacking/prototyping thing
 - Support GPUs and old drivers that miss critical features

 ## Features